mdfw/quizful/README.md

 # Quizful

-Quiz program developed as part of Thinkful curriculum.

-## Purpose

-Build a quiz program using jquery.
+Quiz program built as practice with jQuery and design.
+Tries to inject some humor in a dry project (see mouseovers).

 ## Example